graceshopper-team-scala/graceshopper/server/api/orderAPI.md

     }

   ****
-  - If quantity is provided, quantity will be updated.
+  - If quantity is provided, quantity will be updated (i.e. decremented).
-  - If no quantity is provided, the vehicle is completely removed from the order/cart.
+  - If no quantity is provided, the vehicle is completely removed from the order.
-  - If quantity === 0, the vehicle will also be removed from order/cart
+  - If quantity === 0, the vehicle will also be removed from the order.
   ****

 PUT /api/:orderId/complete